 We’ll assume you know how to customize Word or Excel documents – in my experience, it’s often a headache.
-A small change somewhere and the whole alignment gets thrown off.
-That being said, formatting is hardly the biggest challenge.
+A small change somewhere can easily throw off the whole alignment.
+That being said, the biggest challenge is hardly formatting.
 Here are just some of the issues:

-- Purchase Orders almost always require internal approvals before being sent out to the vendor.
+- Purchase Orders almost always require internal approvals before they are sent out to the vendor.
 Getting approval means emailing the PO around.
 Tracking where exactly the PO is in the approval chain is difficult when it’s in someone’s inbox.

-- They also must almost always be signed.
+- Each PO usually requires a signature.
 Typically that means print, sign, scan and email.
 That’s wasteful and inefficient.

 - People often send it to the wrong person.
-That’s hardly surprising – in many businesses the internal rules for getting the right set of approvals are complex and confusing.
+That’s hardly surprising.
+In many businesses, a complex and confusing set of internal rules determine the right set of approvals.

 - Word, Excel and PDF cannot easily validate entries so POs often have errors and omissions.
 That just slows things down and creates frustration.